 Students write and illustrate their own workbooks to bring an imaginative and individualized approach to their academic work.

 To see a Waldorf Main Lesson in practice, come visit us.
-In addition to all-school tours, we offer 2-hour observations in our Grades classes once per month.
+In addition to all-school tours, observations in our grades classes may be scheduled by contacting our Admissions and Enrollment Coordinator, Torie Gorges, at firstname.lastname@example.org.
 Please read on for more specific information about what elementary students learn at PCWS.

 Grades students learn about numbers through stories and games, and learn to count by ones, fives, tens, etc. The four arithmetic operations (addition, subtraction, multiplication, division) are introduced pictorially and in relationship to one another in first grade.

 Our students recite number rhymes, look for number patterns, learn times tables by heart, and flex their mental math skills on a regular basis.